All Episodes

 I may not be as energetic that day as I was the day before.

-Yeah, and I'm sure Doug can attest to the fact that President Clinton used to keep him up all at night going over polls.
+Yeah, and I'm sure Doug can attest to the fact that President Clinton used to keep him up all night going over polls.

 I mean, President Trump is tireless.

-He's an unbelievable worker, and the guy is brilliant.
+And the guy is brilliant.

 They just want to try to get rid of him.

-What's your reaction to yesterday's decision and these attacks on the President Doug?
+What's your reaction to yesterday's decision and these attacks on the president, Doug?

-Look, I am somebody who has worked, I worked for Menachem Begin 40 odd years ago in Israel.
+I worked for Menachem Begin 40 odd years ago in Israel.

 It is the eternal indivisible capital of the state of Israel.

-I I and it speaks volumes about what he accomplished and what others didn't.
+And it speaks volumes about what he accomplished and what others didn't.

 All right, moving on.

-You know, Democratic donors, pro-Hillary, anti-Trump individuals, people that have, you know, been responsible for some of the some travesties of justice, unethical conduct, made up laws, etc., overturned by the Supreme Court, Fifth Circuit Court of Appeals, etc.
+Now that we find out we have a really good insight into the team that Mueller has put together, you know, Democratic donors, pro-Hillary, anti-Trump individuals, people that have, you know, been responsible for some travesties of justice, unethical conduct, made-up laws, et cetera, overturned by the Supreme Court, Fifth Circuit Court of Appeals, et cetera.

-W where do you go when you see such a biased team put together by a special prosecutor?
+Where do you go when you see such a biased team put together by a special prosecutor?

 I have a simple answer.

-And I think it behooves uh the Justice Department to appoint a second special prosecutor to look at Secretary Clinton.
+And I think it behooves the Justice Department to appoint a second special prosecutor to look at Secretary Clinton.

 We'll take a break.